dwyl/process-handbook/README.md

 #### Step 4 - Review the Stories
 This part of the process will be repeated for each of the stories listed under the sprint milestone.
 Start with one story.
 For each story you have a couple of possible actions to take:
-- **If the issue is already closed:** talk through how the delivering the story has gone and confirm whether the original time estimates were met (*or why the task took more time than originally predicted*).
+- **If the issue is already closed:** quickly talk through how the delivering the story has gone and confirm whether the original time estimates were met (*or why the task took more time than originally predicted*).

 Estimating and tracking time is the ***single*** most important factor to manage in a software project, it's how we show the Product Owner / client that we are providing value-for-money and helps us to plan future sprints with *any* degree of accuracy.
 This is where other teams fall down.

+Don't spend too long on each issue, whilst it's important to let the client know what progress has been made, make sure there's enough time left to cover the things that need their input and discussion.

 - **If the issue is still open:** discuss why it is still open, how long it's been taking to complete and what still needs to be done (and how long that will take).
 If the issue is still relevant and in need of imminent completion remove it from the current sprint milestone and label it for the next sprint milestone.
 When you move the issue make sure you leave a comment within it which explains the current progress on the issue and why it's being moved to the next sprint.
 If the issue is now no longer a priority or something is blocking it and will be for a considerable period consider placing it in the backlog milestone.